Friday the 13th (1980) Review

-Friday the 13th was directed by Sean S. Cunningham (Spring Break, DeepStar Six), written by Victor Miller (All My Children, Manny’s Orphans) and Ron Kurz (Eyes of a Stranger, Off the Wall), and stars Adrienne King (Killer Therapy, Psychic Experiment), Jeannine Taylor (Royal Romance of Charles and Diana), Harry Crosby (Hollow Venus: Diary of a Go-Go Dancer, The Private History of a Campaign That Failed), Laurie Bartram (Another World, Emergency!), Kevin Bacon (Black Mass, Footloose), Mark Nelson (First Wives Club, Lingua Franca), Ari Lehman (The Lurker, Horrortales.666 Part 2), and Betsy Palmer (Knots Landing, Queen Bee).
+Friday the 13th was directed by Sean S. Cunningham (Spring Break, DeepStar Six), written by Victor Miller (All My Children, Manny’s Orphans) and Ron Kurz (Eyes of a Stranger, Off the Wall), and stars Adrienne King (Killer Therapy, Psychic Experiment), Jeannine Taylor (Royal Romance of Charles and Diana), Harry Crosby (Hollow Venus: Diary of a Go-Go Dancer, The Private History of a Campaign That Failed), Laurie Bartram (Another World, Emergency!), Kevin Bacon (One Way, Footloose), Mark Nelson (First Wives Club, Lingua Franca), Ari Lehman (The Lurker, Horrortales.666 Part 2), and Betsy Palmer (Knots Landing, Queen Bee).
 It’s about a group of newly hired camp counsellors getting picked off one by one at a storied campsite.

 The Plot: Trendsetters are normally known for their quality, creating something magnetic for admirers to strive to recreate and modify to make a classic of their own.
 For as high-profile as the Friday the 13th franchise is now, the first entry sets a despairingly low bar for its debut story.